-Before their peak in 2014, the cement-related emissions can be divided into three phases based on different growth characteristics. (a) Stable growth (1996-2002): the cement-related CO_2 emissions increased stably from 264 to 389 Mt during the period, with an average growth ratio of 6.6% per year. (b) Rapid growth (2002-2011): stimulated by joining the WTO in 2002, China's cement production rapidly increased beginning in 2002.
-The cement-related CO_2 emissions surged as well.
+Before their peak in 2014, the cement-related emissions can be divided into three phases based on different growth characteristics.
+1) Stable growth (1996 to 2002): The cement-related CO2 emissions increased stably from 264 to 389 Mt during the period, with an average growth ratio of 6.6% per year.
+2) Rapid growth (2002 to 2011): Stimulated by joining the WTO in 2002, China's cement production rapidly increased beginning in 2002.
+The cement-related CO2 emissions surged as well.
 The average emission growth ratio reached 10.9% per year.
-The emission growth temporarily stagnated in 2008 due to the global financial crisis and the depressed cement market demand. (c) Slow growth (2011-2014): beginning in 2012, the growth of cement-related emissions slowed (3.4% per year averagely) due to economic cooling.
+The emission growth temporarily stagnated in 2008 due to the global financial crisis and the depressed cement market demand.
+3) Slow growth (2011 to 2014): Beginning in 2012, the growth of cement-related emissions slowed (3.4% per year averagely) due to economic cooling.

-The growth of cement-related CO_2 emissions was coupled with the trends of China's GDP growth (NBS, 2018).
-This correlation can be explained by the relationships among the emissions, production/demand, and economic inputs in the cement industry: (a) the CO_2 emissions are calculated based on the clinker/cement production; (b) the cement is a building material that is not easy to preserve, and the plants normally produce cement based on the market demand or purchasing orders; and (c) cement demand is closely associated with the number of new buildings, which is primarily stimulated by the country's fixed capital formation.
-In this way, it could be inferred that the cement-related CO2 emissions were highly driven by the country's economic gains.
+The growth of cement-related $CO_2$ emissions was coupled with the trends of China's GDP growth (NBS 2018).
+This correlation can be explained by the relationships among the emissions, production/demand, and economic inputs in the cement industry: 1) the $CO_2$ emissions are calculated based on the clinker/cement production; 2) the cement is a building material that is not easy to preserve, and the plants normally produce cement based on the market demand or purchasing orders; and 3) cement demand is closely associated with the number of new-buildings, which is primarily stimulated by the country's fixed capital formation.
+In this way, it could be inferred that the cement-related $CO_2$ emissions were highly driven by the country's economic gains.